Create a Website with HTML5 - Lesson #4

 Copy and paste the code shown below into the style sheet below the last entry.

-We won't preview the web page yet because the main division won't show up until we add some content.
+We won't preview the web page yet because the main element won't show up until we add some content.

 We'll do that in the next exercise.